ma-oliveiramarques/birthday-cake/README.md

 # Introduction

-This repository aims to create `.html` and `.css` files so that Mariana and Pedro can create a nice birthday card gift to their friend.
+This repository aims to create `.html`, `.css` and `.js` files so that Mariana and Pedro can create a nice birthday card gift to their friend.

 # Technologies